 The spectrophotometric method described by Kunitz was the first method to measure the activity of DNase in 1950.
 To honor the original researcher, the unit to measure the activity of DNase is named “Kunitz”.

-When DNase is added to the solution of dsDNA, the absorbance of UV light increases at 260nm wavelength.
+When the enzyme is added to the solution of dsDNA, the absorbance of UV light increases at 260nm wavelength.

 Depending upon the absorbance spectra, the activity can be measured.